Block Webcam overview

-Malicious hackers can secretly hijack a user's webcam and steal important information.
+Malicious hackers and spyware can secretly hijack a user's webcam and steal sensitive information or

-xSecuritas products are already being used reliably by 300,000 users at over 100 customers around the world.
+xSecuritas products are already being used reliably by more than 350,000 users at over 100 customers

 Screen example